 At the core of McFLI inversion is a reliance on initial guesses for parameters not observable from RS, termed ‘priors’ in Bayesian parlance.
 For example, to invert Manning’s equation priors are generally needed for discharge, channel roughness and channel cross-sectional area.
-Priors have previously been estimated from global hydrologic model output (Durand et al. 2016; Hagemann et al. 2017; for discharge, xxx those papers that use WMB like pepsi xx) and/or from external training data of geomorphic and hydraulic variables (e.g. Canova et al. 2016).
+Priors have previously been estimated from global hydrologic model output (Durand et al. 2016; Bonnema et al., 2016; Feng et al., 2019) and/or from external training data of geomorphic and hydraulic variables (e.g. Canova et al. 2016; Hagemann et al., 2017).
 Priors take the form of a probability distribution of these RS-unobservable parameters.
-If in situ data are available, then priors have extremely low variance: we know, for example, channel rougheness a priori.
+If in situ data are available, then priors have extremely low variance: we know, for example, channel roughness a priori.
 The less certain we are about a parameter a priori, the wider the distribution.
 Durand et al. (2016) found that McFLIs are sensitive to their priors in a test of five McFLIs on simulated SWOT observations (as SWOT has not launched, McFLIs are tested on ‘SWOT-like’ simulated data).
-In a similar comparison of algorithms using simulated rivers, Bonnema et al. (2016) found that AMHG inversion is particularly sensitive to its priors, and Tuozzolo et al. (2019), in the first test of McFLIs on real-world SWOT-comparable altimetry data, found that McFLI estimation bias is sensitive to the prior on discharge.
+In a similar comparison of algorithms using simulated rivers, Bonnema et al. (2016) found that AMHG inversion is particularly sensitive to its priors, and Tuozzolo et al. (2019) found that McFLI estimation bias is sensitive to the prior on discharge in the first test of McFLIs on real-world SWOT-comparable altimetry data.
 This is logical- the more we know about a river, the better we can invert discharge.

 These findings indicate that priors play a pivotal role in McFLI discharge accuracy, yet despite the geomorphic foundations of the McFLI paradigm, present McFLIs use the same priors for every river on earth, regardless of differences in planform geometry, hydraulics, and river size.
-This means that McFLIs use the same expectations for Manning’s n, width/depth ratios, and AHG exponents in a braided river and a canal.
+This means that McFLIs use the same expectations for, e.g., Manning’s n, width/depth ratios, and AHG exponents in a braided river and a canal.
 No study to date has explicitly explored the sensitivity of McFLIs to the quality of their priors, where ‘quality’ refers to the hydraulic and geomorphic representativeness of a prior for a given river.
 High-quality priors would be accurate, river-specific knowledge that closely approximates field measurements and contextualizes discharge inversion to the specific hydraulics of the river.

 Global RS of hydrology has advanced to the point where this information is available at the global scale, but there are also troves of existing prior data that can be mapped onto these RS products.
-The United States Geological Survey (USGS) makes periodic field measurements of Q and other hydraulics to calibrate the rating curves for their stream gauges and all are freely available.
-Some McFLIs have used a subset of these measurements known as HYDRoSWOT (Canova et al. 2016) to train their priors.
+The United States Geological Survey (USGS) makes periodic field measurements of discharge and other hydraulics to calibrate the rating curves for their stream gauges, and all of these are freely available.
 These measurements are easily joined to existing hydrographic datasets, thereby providing reach-scale geomorphic attributes for every hydraulic measurement and dramatically expanding the scope of the data.
-For example, Brinkerhoff et al. (2019) joined over 730,000 of these measurements to USGS hydrography (USGS, 2019), here named the ‘Hydraulic Observations with Geomorphology and Geography’ (HOGG) dataset.
+For example, Brinkerhoff et al. (2019) joined over 730,000 of these measurements to USGS hydrography (USGS, 2019), building on earlier work by Canova (2016).
+This recently published dataset xx describe it a bit here xxx